lodhaneha7/code-15April23-nehalodha/README.md

 The following files are available:
     1) **inputData.json**: located at code-15April23-nehalodha\src\assets\inputData.json.
 This file contains more than 200,000 records that can be used to calculate BMI or other health parameters.
     2) **outputData.json**: This file does not exist initially, but will be generated automatically when the application is started using 'npm run start:dev'.
+    3) **log.txt**: This file also does not exist initially, but will be generated automatically when the application is started using 'npm run start:dev'.It contains information about the start time, end time, and execution time(in miliseconds).
 ```